megaease/easeprobe/README.md

 > **Note**:
 >
-> 1) If you don't define the Channel, the default channel will be used for these probers and notifiers.
+> If no Channel is defined on a probe or notify entry, then the default channel will be used.
 The default channel name is `__EaseProbe_Channel__`
 >
-> 2) Versions of EaseProbe prior to  v1.5.0, do not support the `channel` feature
+> EaseProbe versions prior to v1.5.0, do not have support for the `channel` feature

 ```YAML